Forestry Bachelor's Degree

 Forestry is silviculture, combined with sustainability, backed by science.

-Forestry is determining the characteristics of forested ecosystems and their connections, discovering the value trees hold to landowners, recreational users, and timber companies.
+Forestry is determining the characteristics of forested ecosystems and their connections, and discovering the value trees hold to landowners, recreational users, and timber companies.
 Manage the land based on the needs of those directly impacted, as well as those who will be affected in hundreds of years.
 Assess the soils, water, and herbaceous understory beneath the trees.
 Study sugar maple dieback on the northern range, warming experiments in tropical forests, the future of Michigan biofuels (and bioenergy development across the Americas), intensive industrial plantation systems, and family forest conservation.
-Forestry is about managing forested ecosystems for tomorrow.
+Why choose a forestry major?
+It's about managing forested ecosystems for tomorrow.

 Ready to take the next step?